Skip to main content

 "connect.influx.password": "INFLUXDB_PASSWORD",

-"connect.influx.kcql": "insert into measurements select ts, device_name, measurement from measurements",
+"connect.influx.kcql": "INSERT INTO measurements SELECT ts, device_name, measurement FROM measurements",

 }

-• "topics": "measurements": setting the topic to sink
+• "topics": "measurements": Specifies the Kafka topic to sink.